-A math mini-lesson is a 8-12 minute whole group lesson delivered by the classroom teacher.
+A math mini-lesson is a 8-12 minute whole group lesson.
+The classroom teacher delivers it.
 It takes place at the beginning of the math block.
 It may include anything from introducing a new skill, center or game, to modeling a journal entry, to reading aloud math literature that relates to the current concept.

-At the start of the year, you will spend a lot of the mini-lessons talking about, modeling, and reviewing expectations and procedures.
+At the start of the year, you will spend many of the mini-lessons discussing, modeling, and reviewing expectations and procedures.
 As the year continues, this brief instructional time will become more academic.
-I go into a lot more detail into this in my Guided Math Workshop course.
+I go into a lot more detail into this in my Guided Math Workshop course (coming soon).

 What are the 4 Math Workshop Centers?